BSO investigating possible shooting outside Lauderdale Lakes nightclub - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Broward Sheriff’s Office detectives were outside of the VYPZ nightclub, located on State Road 7 near Northwest 44th Street, where yellow evidence markers were on the ground.

+Dispatcher audio revealed that when police arrived on the scene they found a victim on the ground and more gunshots were fired before the shooter drove off.
+Police have not confirmed any injuries as a result of this incident.

-Details of the incident are limited but law enforcement officers are working to figure out who committed the crime.
+Details of the incident are limited but law enforcement officers are working to figure out what occured.

 Please check back on WSVN.com and 7News for more details on this developing story.